-The Section 114 Notice lays out the stark financial position facing WBC.
-Against available core funding of £16m in the 2023/24 financial year, WBC faces a deficit of £1.2bn.
-The scale of the deficit is unprecedented and will require both immediate and ongoing concerted action by officers and councillors over a number of years to return WBC to a path of financial and operational sustainability and recovery.
-This will include an ongoing framework of intervention from government.
+The Section 114 (3) Notice lays out the stark financial position facing the Council.
+Against the core funding of £16million available in the 2023/24 financial year the Council faces a deficit of £1.2billion.
+The scale of the deficit faced by the Council is unprecedented and will require both immediate and ongoing concerted action by Officers and Members over a number of years in order to return the Council to a path of financial and operational sustainability and recovery.
+This will include an ongoing intervention framework of from Government.

-Whilst the Section 114 Notice focuses on WBC's borrowing and investments due to the size of their impact, confidence in the council and its governance and decisionmaking will not be established unless it is seen and evidenced that it has taken all steps to deliver a balanced budget and has a strategy and plan to manage within the resources available and bridge the £11m savings gap from 2024/25.
+Whilst the Section 114 (3) Notice focuses on the Council's borrowing and investments due to the size of their impact, confidence in the Council and its governance and decision making will not be established unless it is seen and evidenced that the

+Council has taken all steps to deliver a balanced budget and has a strategy and plan to manage within the resources available to the Council and bridge the £11m savings gap from 2024/25.